-- We will then select investments for you that match your risk profile we work with leading fund managers at established and recognised investment management firms to ensure that your investments never drift away from your risk profile they will always work within the amount of risk you are comfortable with. - If your circumstances change, your investments can too.
-If your attitude towards risk changes we can simply switch your investments to one which will meet your new goals.
+- We will then select investments for you that match your risk profile we work with leading fund managers at your risk profile - they will always work within the amount of risk you are comfortable with. - your investments to one which will meet your new goals.